pragmasoft-pl/pragmasoft-pl.github.io/_posts/2018-10-10-sonarqube-3-crushing-jon-skeets-code.md

 This was the last perspective described here.
 I presented only a subset of options available.
 At the time of writing the full selection also includes: reliability, security and duplications.
 All results are available [here][cloud-results], so you may play around yourself.
 Good time exploring!

-In the next article we focus on detailed analysis of a single project.
+In [the next article][next] we focus on detailed analysis of a single project.
 We define rules, profiles, gates, project lifecycle, administration and more...

 [prev]:     /software/2018-10-10-sonarqube-2-setup-environment "SonarQube #2 - Installation of SonarQube server and project configuration."
-[next]:     /software/2018-10-10-sonarqube-4-project-details "SonarQube #4 - A detailed look at single project analysis"
+[next]:     /software/2018-10-24-sonarqube-4-project-analysis-details "SonarQube #4 - A detailed look at single project analysis"

 [cloud-results]:            https://sonarcloud.io/organizations/wachulski-github/projects "Analysis results uploaded to SonarCloud.io - available to play around with"
 [gh-repo]:                  https://github.com/GoogleCloudPlatform/google-cloud-dotnet.git "Google Cloud Platform .NET libraries by Jon Skeet"